 Our mission is to ensure that missing, runaway, homeless, and street youth/young adults, who have been subjected to, or are at risk of being subjected to, sexual abuse, human trafficking, or sexual exploitation and their families have access to resources and support that rebuild connections and develop a sense of safety, hope and leadership.

-Layla's Hope is a national program that is currently developing and implementing a pilot program in East Tennessee.
+Layla’s Hope is a national program currently developing and implementing expanded initiatives in East Tennessee, with a State Chapter now launched in Vermont.

-Below you will find "Layla's Hope Resource Manual - East Tennessee & Southwest Virgina".
-This resource manual includes state and national resources for missing, homeless and runaway youth.
-Download this valuable resource and share with families, youth and community partners.
+Below you will find "Layla's Hope Resource Manual - Tennessee".
+This resource manual includes state and national resources for missing, homeless, and runaway youth.
+Download this valuable resource and share with families, youth, and community partners.

 Future Programs